Hans von Ungnad: South Slavic Bible Institute

 The South Slavic Bible Institute (Südslawische Bibelanstalt) was established in Urach (modern-day Bad Urach in Germany) in January 1561.
 Baron Ungnad was its owner and patron.
 Ungnad was supported by Christoph, Duke of Württemberg, who allowed Ungnad to use his castle (former convent) of Amandenhof near Urach as a seat of this institute.

-Baron Ungnad was interested in Protestant proselytism propagated by Primož Trubar and attended the session of German theologians held in Tubingen in 1561.
+Baron Ungnad was interested in Protestant proselytism propagated by Primož Trubar and attended the session of German theologians held in Tübingen in 1561.
 At that occasion Ungnad, probably instructed by Duke Christoph, agreed that he would take responsibility for publishing Slavic books.

 Within the institute, Ungnad set up a press which he referred to as "the Slovene, Croatian and Cyrillic press" (Windische, Chrabatische und Cirulische Trukherey).
 The manager and supervisor of the institute was Primož Trubar.
 The books they printed at this press were planned to be used throughout the entire territory populated by South Slavs between the Soča River, the Black Sea, and Constantinople.
 Until 1565 were published thirty titles with 25.000 copies.
 Today exist only 300 books.
 Translations of Bible texts were inspired by glagolitic tradition.
-Thirteen books were printed in glagolitic, nine in latin, and eight in cyrillic script.
+Thirteen books were printed in glagolitic, nine in Latin, and eight in Cyrillic script.
 Trubar had idea to use their books to spread Protestantism among Croats and other South Slavs and even among Muslims in Turkey.
 For this task, Trubar engaged Stjepan Konzul Istranin and Antun Dalmatin as translators for Croatian and Serbian.